paragi/devia/README.md

 * Interact with sensors, relays and other smart home devices.
 * Easy integration to smart home systems and devices of all kinds.

-**Note:** Early version. please wait for a stable version, if you want to include it to your project.

 ### Usages

     devia [<options>] [<device id> [<device attribute> [<action>]]]